Strapperorg/boostrapper/README.md

 It will work in all VSCode flavored editors.
 Cursor, WindSurf, etc...

+You can see current blueprints and documentation on [strapper.org](https://strapper.org/)

 ## Features

 - **Create Projects from Blueprints**: Generate new projects using existing blueprint templates